 In this work package, the current state of the art and open research questions regarding the junctures of urban green, migration and the approach of real world labs will be explored.
 Hereby, the expertise and practical involvement of the project partners will ensure to cover a wide perspective and to identify the most important outcomes of other case studies and pilot projects.

-Work package 2: Transfer and dialogue structure (lead: IMIS, UFZ)
+Work package 2: Transfer and dialogue structure (UFZ, IMIS, ILS)

 This work package organizes the transfer structures for the involvement of project partners and establishes the dissemination of results, e.g. via an open access platform.
 A scientific advisory board continuously monitors the project and evaluates findings.
 Knowledge transfer will be organised for a broad public and in mentoring partnerships for municipalities beyond the case studies.
 Beyond that results will be presented in a concluding workshop.

 To provide an optimal setup for the real world labs, an inventory of places, structures and actors will be carried out for the three case study neighbourhoods (e.g. social structure, ownership structure, land use, green infrastructure).
 This will be done with the help of statistical data analysis, and mapping of open spaces.
 Moreover, a governance analysis and an exploration of local actors will be carried out to identify potentials for cooperation.
 A bottom-up analysis of resident structure and various residents’ opinions will be provided by interactive methods and activities.
 As a result, a detailed knowledge on the neighbourhoods and their residents and actors is set up.

 Work package 4: Real-world labs in three cities (lead: UFZ)